ebonnal/streamable/README.md

 assert list(ints_by_parity) == [("even", [0, 2, 4, 6, 8]), ("odd", [1, 3, 5, 7, 9])]
 ```

-You can mix these parameters.
+You can combine these parameters.

 ## ▼ `.flatten`